JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 the police) to that effect.
 If this guess was right, why–having lost her Diamond–should she object to the presence in the house of the very people whose business it was to recover it for her?
-And how, in Heaven’s name, could SHE know that the Moonstone would never be found again?
+And how, in Heaven’s name, could _She_ know that the Moonstone would never be found again?

 As things stood, at present, no answer to those questions was to be hoped for from anybody in the house.
 Mr. Franklin appeared to think it a